integreat-io/integreat/README.md

-A service definition object defines the adapter, any authentication method, the endpoints for fetching from and sending to the service, and mappings to the supported datatypes (attributes and relationships):
+A service definition object defines the adapter, any authentication method, the endpoints for fetching from and sending to the service, and mappings to the supported schemas (attributes and relationships):

 ```
 {